sifteo/thundercracker/docs/doxygen/src/getting_started.md

 # Build & Run
 Now we'll build and run __stars__, one of the example applications in the SDK.

+First, ensure your SDK is on a path with no spaces in the name, otherwise `make` will report errors.

-First, open the appropriate shell, depending on your platform:
+Now, open the appropriate shell, depending on your platform:
 * Windows: double click `sifteo-sdk-shell.cmd`
 * Mac OS X: double click `sifteo-sdk-shell.command`
 * Linux: run `sifteo-sdk-shell.sh`